03. Descriptive statistics

 - For example, "15.4% of the respondents are/have/feel/think/said/reported" etc.

-[[Bar graph]]⚓︎
+[[Bar graph]]¶

-- A bar graph is a visual representation of frequency table.
+- A bar graph is a visual representation of [[frequency table]].

-- It provides the same information as [[frequency table]].
+- It provides the same information as frequency table.
 The interpretation is same as frequency table interpretation.

 - We will create a bar graph for the

-- We want to make sure that
+satjobvariable, then interpret it. - We want to make sure that

-satjobis a categorical variable.
-We check this information in the Variables in GSS page. -
+satjobis a categorical variable. -

-Search Ctrl / Cmd+F for the variable name,
+[[Search]] the variable name,

-From: Variables in GSSLevel of work satisfaction Ordinal On the whole, how satisfied are you with the work you do?
+Variable name Variable label Variable type Question wording and response categories satjobLevel of work satisfaction Ordinal On the whole, how satisfied are you with the work you do?

 (1: Very satisfied; 2: Moderately satisfied; 3: A little dissatisfied; 4: Very dissatisfied)